Zeremer/cs2263_hw01/README.md

 ### Installation
 - I only seem to be able to run this program using gradle.

 ### Usage
 - Run this program though gradle.
+  - Go to the directory of the project in cmd.
+  - Command is <gradle run>
+  - Additional comments must placed in <--args="<commands>">.
 - Arguments can be used to specify a source file to bring in data or send data to.
   - To bring in data "-b <path/text.txt>".
   - To send data out "-o <path/text.txt>".